NangoHQ/nango/docs/API.md

 - `/api/:integration/authentications/:authId` - To request a specific authentication
 - `/api/:integration/authentications/:authId/refresh` - To refresh a specific authentication

-While most actions are available through the dashboard, there are two common use cases wit Pizzly's API:
+While most actions are available through the dashboard, there are two common use cases with Pizzly's API:

 - saving an integration's configuration on-the-fly (`POST /api/:integration/configurations`);
 - retrieving an OAuth payload (`GET /api/:integration/authentications`).
+- delete an authentification (`DELETE /api/:integration/authentications/:id`).

+You can directly call the API or use the Node.js client (`pizzly-node`).

 ## Authentication